Implementing IoT technology: 6 things to know before you start

 Not only is the technology similar, we also found that some common problems emerge when talking to those who have implemented IoT technology.

-1. Organizational & cultural change is often underestimated
+1. Organizational and cultural change is often underestimated

 This is the number one challenge we hear about when we talk to end-users who have implemented IoT projects and ask them about their biggest learning.